probcomp/metaprob/doc/interaction.md

     * it takes 3-5 seconds to start tests going, whereas the REPL has no delay

 You can run tests either from the shell or from inside Clojure.
-From the Clojure REPL:
+From the Clojure REPL: Run tests for all modules in the project:

+    (require 'metaprob.examples.all)
     (require '[clojure.test :refer :all])
+    (run-all-tests)

+Single module test: the two `require`s above, plus:

+    (require 'metaprob.trace-test)
-    (run-tests 'metaprob.trace-test)    ;single module
+    (run-tests 'metaprob.trace-test)

-From the shell: tests for all modules in the project:
+Or, from the shell: Run tests for all modules in the project:

     lein test

-Just one module at a time:
+Single module test:

     lein test metaprob.trace-test